FormulaCode: Evaluating Agentic Optimization on Large Codebases: Conclusion

 \section{Conclusion}

 We present \fc, a comprehensive coding benchmark for repository-level agentic optimization.
-In this benchmark, coding agents must not only write code that passes standard correctness tests, but also improve runtime, and our benchmark design enables us to study the impact of repository popularity, temporal cutoffs, and multi-scale optimization to guide the design of future agents capable of surpassing human experts.
-As code-writing agents become more capable at the repository-level, \fc~provides a rigorous foundation for development.
+In this benchmark, coding agents must not only write code that passes standard correctness tests, but also improve runtime, and our benchmark design enable us to study the impact of repository popularity, temporal cutoffs, and multi-scale optimization to guide the design of future agents capable of surpassing human experts.
 To ensure longevity and prevent saturation, we operate as a live benchmark, continually ingesting new tasks to test agents against an evolving human baseline.
 Our evaluations show that \fc~is a challenging benchmark for frontier LLMs and agentic frameworks, leaving open significant room for future agent development.